Muxv/Multithreading-algorithm/README.md

 # Multithreading-algorithm
-A Go implementation of Algorithms mentioned in &lt;Introduction to algorithms Third Edition> Chapter 27
+- A **Go implementation** of Algorithms mentioned in *Introduction to algorithms* Third Edition> Chapter 27
+- Include
+   -